-CSharpVerbalExpressions is a .NET library that helps us build complex regular expressions (regex) more easily.
+CSharpVerbalExpressions is a library for .NET that helps us build complex regular expressions (regex) in a simpler way.

-This library is the C# version of the popular JavaScript library VerbalExpressions.
+This library is the C# version of the popular JavaScript VerbalExpressions library.
 This project is dedicated to providing a simpler syntax style for using regular expressions.

 VerbalExpressions uses a string-based approach to build regular expressions.
-Instead of writing a regular expression directly, we build a regular expression step by step using the methods of the library.
+Instead of writing a regular expression directly, we build a regular expression step by step using the library’s methods.

 These methods have meaningful names like ‘Then’ or ‘Maybe’, which makes the code easier to read and understand.
 Thanks to VerbalExpressions, writing regex is much simpler.

-Later, we can use VerbalExpressions on the dataset we want to work with, or generate the RegEx directly.
+Later, we can apply the VerbalExpressions to the dataset we want to work on, or generate the RegEx directly.

 How to use CSharpVerbalExpressions